 Kick back after a long day of walking and sightseeing on Tkalčićeva, one of Zagreb’s most charming and atmospheric streets.
 Situated in Kaptol and completely pedestrian, this street is lined with some of the most beautiful old houses in the city, inviting restaurants and patios.
 If you liked people-watching earlier today, you’d be thrilled to spend the evening in this area.
 Try getting a seat at Mali Medo, a popular brewpub whose sizeable outdoor terrace extends along the street.

 Day 2 In Zagreb

 The second part of your 48 hours of Zagreb tour will be much more low-key and relaxed than yesterday.
-Today, you’ll visit some of the less-visited attractions in the city and have plenty of time just to hang out and enjoy the city atmosphere.
+Today, you’ll visit some of the less-visited attractions in the city and have plenty of time to hang out and enjoy the city atmosphere.

 Day 2 In Zagreb: Morning

-Designed by Austrian architecture Herman Bollé, who’s also buried here, this cemetery encompasses mausoleums, gates, and wonderful tomb-lined arcades.
+Designed by Austrian architect Herman Bollé, who’s also buried here, this cemetery encompasses mausoleums, gates, and wonderful tomb-lined arcades.
 Visiting is free.
 Make sure to pick up an information booklet at the visitor center before you go.

 Day 2 In Zagreb: Afternoon

 Zagreb’s modern city center is home to a U-shaped series of parks, appropriately known as the Green Horseshoe.
 These parks are a perfect place for a relaxing lunch on a blanket and to slow down.
 A short walk south of Jelačić Square—make sure to pick up some picnic food at the Market first!